___________________________________________

 DOWN.
 The forecast for the trend in the Colorado Springs housing market for

-the 12 months ending with the 4th Quarter of 2012 is DOWN.
-The Accuracy of
+the 12 months ending with the 4th Quarter of 2013 is UP.
+The Accuracy of the

-the Trend Forecast for Colorado Springs is 79%.
+Trend Forecast for Colorado Springs is 78%.
 In other words, when tested

 time.
-Accordingly, Forecast-Chart.com estimates that the probability for falling
+Accordingly, Forecast-Chart.com estimates that the probability for rising

-Market Forecast is correct, home prices will be lower in the 4th Quarter of 2012
+Market Forecast is correct, home prices will be higher in the 4th Quarter of

-than they were in the 4th Quarter of 2011.
-Check this page each quarter for
+2013 than they were in the 4th Quarter of 2012.
+Check this page each quarter

 The forecast for the trend in the Colorado Springs housing market for the 3

-years ending with the 4th Quarter of 2014 is DOWN.
+years ending with the 4th Quarter of 2015 is UP.
 The Accuracy of the Trend

-Accordingly, Forecast-Chart.com estimates that the probability for falling house
+Accordingly, Forecast-Chart.com estimates that the probability for rising house

-Forecast is correct, home prices will be lower in the 4th Quarter of 2014 than
+Forecast is correct, home values will be higher in the 4th Quarter of 2015 than

 to the Colorado Springs Real Estate Market Forecast.